 - 23.1.
 This policy will be reviewed every two years, or sooner if required by statutory, regulatory, best practice, emerging developments, or circumstances arising from reviews of other Council-wide policies. - 23.2.
 Arrangement for a full internal audit of our water hygiene and legionella processes will be undertaken by the Council's Internal Auditors.
-The full scope of the audit will be agreed.
+The full scope of the audit will be agreed upon with the Internal Auditors, Director of Asset and Repairs, and Heads of Service.